aws-samples/aws-cloudwatch-building-dashboard-outside-aws-console/README.md

 1. View the API GateWay log file in CloudWatch.
 2. View the Lambda log file in CloudWatch.

 See the CloudWatch API documentation for [GetMetricWidgetImage](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricWidgetImage.html) for more information.

+## Multi-account Dashboards

+The widget definition supports an optional parameter called accountId.
+This defaults to the account the Lambda is running in.